- Cancer Information

 To keep your business running, you may need a business plan to manage the changes caused by treatment.
 Talk to your health care team about what to expect from treatment as this might help you decide what you can handle.

-These suggestions may help you:
+These suggestions may help you combine work and treatment:

 - Be realistic about how much work you can continue to do.